MrPowers/code_quizzer/books/learn_javascript_logically/100_strings_numbers_booleans/100_introduction_to_strings.md

 "4.32"
 ```

-Strings can be combined and this is called string concatenation.
+Strings can be combined using the plus operator (+).
+This is called string concatenation.

 ```javascript
 console.log("bat" + "man"); // prints "batman" to the console